Reconciling Communication Compression and Byzantine-Robustness in Distributed Learning: Introduction

-The current state-of-the-art (SOTA) method for integrating Byzantine-robustness and communication compression in distributed learning is Byz-DASHA-PAGE~\cite{rammal2024communication}.
-This algorithm considers the robust variant of distributed stochastic gradient descent method (SGD) with {\em unbiased compression}, and proposes to mitigate the detrimental impact of compression on Byzantine-robustness through the use of {\em momentum variance reduction}, a scheme originally proposed in~\cite{cutkosky2019momentum} for attaining optimal convergence rate under noisy gradients.
-This technique is key to Byz-DASHA-PAGE's significant improvement over the previously proposed methods like Byz-VR-MARINA~\cite{gorbunov2023variance} (see~\cite{rammal2024communication} for more details).
-The caveat, however, is that the convergence of Byz-DASHA-PAGE relies on a special smoothness property of loss functions, namely bounded global Hessian variance~\cite{szlendak2021permutation}.
+The current state-of-the-art (SOTA) approach for combining Byzantine-robustness with communication compression in distributed learning is \dasha\cite{rammal2024communication}.
+This algorithm considers a robust variant of distributed stochastic gradient descent (SGD) with \textit{unbiased compression}, and addresses the adverse effect of compression on Byzantine-robustness through \textit{momentum variance reduction}—a technique originally proposed in~\cite{cutkosky2019momentum} to achieve optimal convergence rates under noisy gradients.
+This mechanism is central to the significant improvements of \dasha over earlier methods such as Byz-VR-MARINA~\cite{gorbunov2023variance}, but it comes at the cost of maintaining additional momentum states \emph{before compression}, i.e., on the worker side, which leads to substantial per-worker memory usage.
+Moreover, the convergence of \dasha relies on a special property of loss functions, namely bounded global Hessian variance~\cite{szlendak2021permutation} (see Appendix~\ref{app:ghv}).